-MED Talent at scope places a sample on microscope stage
+3.1.1MED Talent at scope places a sample on microscope stage

-SCOPE Sample with duct intact and attached to the glass from base to apex
+3.1.2SCOPE/lab media Sample with duct intact and attached to the glass from base to apex

 Set the incubator at 35 °C with 5% CO2 to culture cochlear tissue.
 Gently aspirate the supplemented DMEM from the cultures and replace it with at least 500 μl of fresh medium.